 |RetryShipperTask (retry a failed LogShipper task)|

-You can use the APIs to perform the following operations:
+You can use the APIs to:

 - Set access control rules for different users.

-- Currently, APIs support the Rest style.
+- Currently, APIs provide the RESTful style.